<object> elements must have alternate text

 - If I could not use the non-text content, what words would I use to convey the same information or function?

 Be sure that all text contained in this attribute is useful.
-Words like “chart”, “image”, “diagram”, or image file names tend not to be very useful and thus should not be used in alt text.
+Words like “chart”, “image”, “diagram”, or image file names tend not to be very useful.